ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
 Several EHCs MAY exist under the same claim.

-dirkx: _do we want this ? ie. make the JSON leading ? or do we simply make the JSON a rendition - but from a standard perspective try to keep the CBOR the 'master' ?_
+Note here that the JSON is purely for schema purposes.
+The wire format is CBOR.
+Application developers may not actually ever de-, or encode to and from a JSON; but use the in memory structure.

 The Claim Key to be used to identify this claim is yet to be determined.